stevenengland/SenseBoxCustomFirmware/README.md

 Afterwards builds can be done via commands like this:

 ```
-arduino-cli compile --fqbn sensebox:samd --libraries "/path/to/the/libraries" "/path/to/your/sketch"
+arduino-cli compile --fqbn sensebox:samd:sb --libraries "/path/to/the/libraries" "/path/to/your/sketch"
 ```
+You can also have a look at the output of the build process where the actual used compile commands are listed.

 # Credits
 The testable project structure is following the idea seen here: